Edgerton (neighborhood): The Grandest Playground (1400–1860)

-Before the arrival of white colonizers, the Onödowáʼga built a village in what is now Edgerton.
+Before the arrival of European colonists, the Onödowáʼga built a village in what is now Edgerton.
 The residents erected a number of large burial mounds made of sand and clay on the site.
-Two trails ran north-south through the village, granting people easy access to launching sites for canoes bound for Lake Ontario.In the late 1700s, the first white colonizers built cabins and homes near the village.
+Two trails ran north-south through the village, granting people easy access to launching sites for canoes bound for Lake Ontario.In the late 1700s, the first European colonists built cabins and homes near the village.
 Over the next five decades, these buildings evolved into a settlement known as McCrackenville, which eventually consisted of a paper mill, a flour mill, a furniture factory, a tannery, and a brewery.
 Rochester began to slowly creep north until it fully incorporated the industries and land of McCrackenville in the 1850s, placing what is now Edgerton in what was then the last of the City's nine wards; shortly thereafter, the northern half of the neighborhood was placed into a new Tenth Ward.

 Edgerton acquired two of its most important geographic and social features during this pre-annexation era.
 The first was the Erie Canal, the completion of which in 1825 gave Edgerton both its western border and easy access to "The Nation's First Superhighway."
 The second feature was the Western House of Refuge, built on the east side of the canal in the late 1840s.
 This first state-run prison for children in the United States, which used a method of juvenile reform built on corporal punishment and penal labor, would become the center of the area's architectural and social landscape.

 The hydropower on the neighborhood's east side, the shipping lanes of the Erie Canal on the neighborhood's west, and the open space throughout Edgerton attracted new distilleries, mills, and factories.
 As businesspeople in the pre-automobile era looked to live near their businesses, Edgerton quickly became filled with the city's new money elite, as the leaders of Kodak, Bausch & Lomb, Hickey Freeman, and the Chamber of commerce all came to call Edgerton home.
 By the time of the Gilded Age, the neighborhood had become a veritable playground for the antebellum white upper-middle class, thanks to its Episcopal, Baptist, Methodist, and Presbyterian churches, Masonic Temple, literary societies, and a private hospital that provided high-tech (and costly) treatments.